actano/lake/README.md

 * client-side dependencies (components)
 * couchbase view code (js)

-TODO: Lakefile format
+TODO: Manifest format

 local targets
 =============
 To solve the clashing target name problem mentioned above, we use a module's directory as a namespace for its targets.
 In the generated Makefile `lake` prepends target names with the directory of the module they originate from.
-That is, it uses the relative path from a Lakefile to the .lake directory as a prefix for the targets generated from that Lakefile.
+That is, it uses the relative path from a Manifest to the .lake directory as a prefix for the targets generated from that Manifest.

 Conversely, `lake` prefixes the name of a target given on the command line with the current working directory relative to the the location of .lake (i.e. project's root).